logseq/logseq/README.md

 The following is for developers and designers who want to build and run Logseq locally and contribute to this project.

-We also have [a dedicated page](https://github.com/logseq/logseq/blob/master/CODEBASE_OVERVIEW.md) for LogSeq's codebase overview.
+We have [a dedicated overview page](https://github.com/logseq/logseq/blob/master/CODEBASE_OVERVIEW.md) for LogSeq's codebase overview and [a development practices page](docs/dev-practices.md).

 ## Set up development environment